stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    beyond level 1.
 In this case PSyclone will check that the Kernel does not require values beyond the level-1 halo.
 If it does then PSyclone will abort.

+7) Any Kernel that takes an operator argument must not also take an ``integer``-valued field as an argument.

 .. _lfric-no-cma-mdata-rules: